Alexandru Boc: Dinamo, Sportul and Rapid

 In 1967, he joined Dinamo București, helping the club win the 1967–68 Cupa României in his first season, but coach Bazil Marian did not use him in the 3–1 victory over Rapid București in the final.
 In the following season he scored once in a 4–2 win in a derby against Steaua București in the league.
 Afterwards he had one season in which he didn't play because he was in jail and another one spent in Divizia B at Sportul Studențesc București.
 He returned to play in Divizia A at Rapid București where he worked again with coach Bazil Marian, winning together the 1971–72 Cupa României, Boc playing the entire match in the 2–0 win over Jiul Petroșani in the final.
 Boc also made some European performances while playing for The Railwaymen.
-The first was in the 1971–72 UEFA Cup campaign, playing five matches, as the team reached the eight-finals, eliminating Napoli and Legia Warsaw, being eliminated by the eventual winners of the competition, Tottenham.
-Then he took part in the 1972–73 European Cup Winners' Cup campaign, playing four games, helping the team reach the quarter-finals, eliminating Landskrona BoIS and Rapid Wien, scoring a goal against the latter, being knocked out by Leeds United who reached the final.
+The first was during the 1971–72 UEFA Cup, where he played five matches as the team reached the round of 16 by eliminating Napoli and Legia Warsaw before falling to the eventual tournament winners, Tottenham.
+Subsequently, he participated in the 1972–73 European Cup Winners' Cup, playing four games, as they got past Landskrona BoIS and Rapid Wien—scoring once against the latter— to help the team reach the quarter-finals, though they were ultimately knocked out by the eventual finalists, Leeds United.
 For the way he played in 1972, Boc was placed second in the ranking for the Romanian Footballer of the Year award, being only behind Cornel Dinu.

 Universitatea Craiova

 He reunited with coach Cernăianu at Universitatea Craiova, their first performance was getting past Fiorentina in the first round of the 1973–74 UEFA Cup edition, being eliminated in the following one by Standard Liège.
 In the same season he helped "U" win the first championship title in its history, as Cernăianu gave him 32 appearances in which he scored one goal.
 In the last game of that season against Petrolul Ploiești which ended with a 0–0 draw, Boc received a grade 10 in the Sportul newspaper, as the team earned the point that mathematically made them champions.
-Boc made his last Divizia A appearance on 10 December 1975 in a 3–0 away loss to FCM Reșița, having a total of 224 matches with 12 goals in the competition, also totaling 22 games with two goals in European competitions.
+Boc made his last Divizia A appearance on 10 December 1975 in a 3–0 away loss to FCM Reșița, totaling 224 matches with 12 goals in the competition and 22 games with two goals in European competitions.